UI/UX: Myths and misconceptions

 So what you have to focus first is usability, because a “beautiful” interface can be unusable (whereas it is easy to make a usable interface look beautiful).

 Once you start to approach UX this way, making decisions becomes simpler: there are less debates because you speak of objective, ideally mesurable arguments (number of clicks, number of visual elements and possible actions, etc.).

 If something is deemed “better”, you must be able to explain why with a concrete usage example.
-Ideally, you should be able to compare your proposal with other on a given use case, and show that your proposal is better for most use cases.
+Ideally, you should be able to compare your proposal with others on a given use case, and demonstrate that your proposal is better for most use cases.

 This is not like saying that having your users find your UI to be “cool” or “looks nice” is not a good thing.
 Making users appreciate or even be proud of using something cool will probably boosts the User Experience, but atop of good usability.